tcltk/tcllib/embedded/md/tcllib/files/modules/math/math_geometry.md

   - <a name='25'></a>__::math::geometry::findLineSegmentIntersection__ *linesegment1* *linesegment2*

-    Find the intersection point of two line segments.
-Return the coordinates or the keywords "coincident" or "none" if the line segments coincide or have no points in common (in two dimensions only).
+    Find the intersection point of two line segments\.
+Return the coordinates or the keywords "coincident" or "none" if the line segments coincide or have no points in common \(in two dimensions only\)\.

       * list *linesegment1*